HVAC Basics: How Does an Air Conditioner Work?

-When it’s a hot summer day outside, but a brisk 68 degrees in your home, you might find yourself wondering, “How do air conditioners work?”
-To sum it up, air conditioners remove heat and humidity from the air inside and place it outside to ultimately cool down your home.
+When it’s a hot summer day outside, but you walk into the refreshing cold air inside your home, you might find yourself wondering, “How does air conditioning work?”
+To sum it up, air conditioners use the refrigeration cycle to remove heat and humidity from the air inside and send it outside to ultimately cool down your home.

-How AC works: central air and split systems
+How AC works: split systems and packaged systems

 Central air conditioners are designed to cool your entire home.
-To do this, they distribute cool air through the ducts in your home so the air reaches every single room.
-Central air conditioners have one outdoor portion and one indoor portion that are connected by copper tubes, unless it’s a packaged unit, which is located completely outside the home.
+To do this, they distribute cooled air through the ducts in your home so the air reaches every single room.
+In a split system, you have an outdoor AC unit and an indoor HVAC unit (typically a furnace but sometimes an air handler) that are connected by copper refrigerant lines.

 The smallest possible size for a central air conditioner is 1.5 tons.
 Air conditioners of all sizes have a SEER2 rating, which stands for Seasonal Energy Efficiency Ratio, and measures the energy efficiency of an air conditioner.
 Minimum SEER2 ratings are set by the federal government and vary based on system type, system capacity, and region.

-Refrigerant is an essential part of an air conditioner — without it the entire system wouldn’t be able to function.
-This chemical cooling compound flows throughout the air conditioner absorbing and releasing heat at different stages to cool down your home.
-The cooling process kicks off when a fan blows heated air from inside your home into the air conditioner, and the refrigerant absorbs that heat inside the evaporator coil.
+Refrigerant is an essential part of an air conditioning system — without it, the entire system wouldn’t be able to function.
+This chemical cooling compound flows throughout the air conditioner coil, refrigerant lines, and indoor coil, absorbing and releasing heat at different stages to cool down your home.
+The cooling process kicks off when a fan blows air from inside your home across the indoor coil, called the evaporator coil.

 The evaporator coil is the place for absorbing heat.
-When the fan blows hot air from your home over the cold evaporator coils, the cool liquid refrigerant inside absorbs the heat from the air completely, then continues on through the air conditioner.
+When the fan blows room temperature indoor air from your home over the cold evaporator coil, the cold liquid refrigerant inside absorbs the heat from the warm air, changing the refrigerant to a gas, which then makes its way to the compressor.

-After the refrigerant absorbs heat in the evaporator coil, it goes to the compressor.
-The compressor increases the pressure of the now-hot refrigerant, which increases its temperature even more so that it's hotter than the temperature outside.
-While in the compressor, the refrigerant turns into a gas.
-Once the gaseous refrigerant is hotter than the outdoor climate it can dispense heat outside.
+After the refrigerant absorbs heat from the air in the evaporator coil, it goes to the compressor.
+The compressor increases the pressure of the now-hot refrigerant, which increases its temperature even more so that it's hotter than the outdoor air.
+Once the gaseous refrigerant is hotter than the outdoor climate, it can dispense heat outside.

 The condenser coil receives that hot, pressurized gaseous refrigerant from the compressor.
-The condenser coil is designed to release the heat the refrigerant is carrying outside.
+The condenser coil is designed to release the heat from the refrigerant to the outside air.
 This cools the refrigerant down and turns it back into a liquid, ready to absorb more heat from your home.

 Air conditioner zoning